77 Mac Room 201

 - In response to a severe incident, such as a physical assault or death threat, an immediate all- campus notice should be sent to the community through campus mail.

-- In response to a severe incident, a campus dialogue should be called.
+- In response to a severe incident, a campus dialogue may be called.

 12.1.3 Racial Harassment Policy